W-Sarakul/frontend-nanodegree-arcade-game/README.md

 ## Author ##
 * Wassakorn Sarakul

-Note
+## Note ##
+* Because I did not know how to use git and git hub when I worked on this project, this project has few commits.
-* This project is part of frontend-nanodegree.
+* This project is part of Udaacity's front-end nanodegree.